-Back pain and what to know
+Back pain and “what to know” Information

 When a muscle is too weak or even too strong, it places abnormal stress on another muscle.

 The abdominals hold the lower torso and if they are weak, the back muscles will be forced into strenuous positions and efforts.

 Back pain and posture

 Don’t way your back or let a curve develop in the lumbar region.
 Also, try not to sink into one hip or the other.

 Make sure you have a chair that has adjustable height, so you can sit with your feet flat on the floor and your knees slightly higher than your hips.